Kuldebar/Classical-Harbors/README.md

 # Classical-Harbors
-Modded Harbor and Military Port for Unciv
+Modded Harbor and Shipyard for Unciv

 ![alt The Harbor](https://www.realmofhistory.com/wp-content/uploads/2016/07/Ostia-3-min.jpg?ezimgfmt=ng:webp/ngcb20://url/to/img.png)

 This project enables Harbor in the Classical Era where it truly belongs.
-Additionally, RealBambooLord's Military Port has now been added which adds a new building to the game.
+Additionally, RealBambooLord's Military Port, (aka Shipyard) has now been added which adds a new building to the game.

 Modifications/Details: